SugiharaLab/EDM_Documentation/docs/edm_functions.md

 `nan` values are inserted in the output DataFrame where there is no observation or prediction.

-If embedded is false, data columns are embedded to dimension E with shift tau.
+If `embedded` is false, data columns are embedded to dimension E with shift tau.
-If predictFile is provided the predictions are written in csv format.
+If `predictFile` is provided the predictions are written in csv format.
-If smapFile is provided the coefficients are written in csv format.
+If `smapFile` is provided the coefficients are written in csv format.
-If knn is not specified, it is set equal to the library size.
+If `knn` is not specified, it is set equal to the library size.
-If knn is specified, it must be greater than E.
+If `knn` is specified, it must be greater than `E`.

+** Note ** :
+`SMap` should be called with columns explicitly corresponding to dimensions `E`.
+In the univariate case (number of `columns` = 1) with default `embedded = false`, the time series will be time-delay embedded to dimension E, `SMap` coefficients correspond to each dimension.

+If a multivariate data set is used (number of `columns` > 1) it must use `embedded = true` with `E` equal to the number of columns.
+This prevents the function from internally time-delay embedding the multiple columns to dimension E.  If the internal time-delay embedding is performed, then state-space columns will not correspond to the intended dimensions in the matrix inversion, coefficient assignment, and prediction.
+In the multivariate case, the user should first prepare the embedding (using [`Embed()`](../edm_functions/#embed) for time-delay embedding if desired), then pass this embedding to `SMap` with appropriately specified `columns`, `E`, and `embedded = true`.

 In PyEDM: The default LAPACK SVD solver `dgelss()` can be replaced with a class object instantiated from the sklearn.linear_model class.